navpil/gupai/docs/DevNotes.md

 ## Draw and discard games

-Small MahJohn looks like an invented game and I'm not sure people actually play it.
+Small MahJong looks like an invented game and I'm not sure people actually play it.
 Nevertheless, I have included it, and maybe I will include more AIs in the future.
+Need to add a calculation of a discard for a computer player.
+Also there can be different strategies in which discard to take.
+Winning hands are picked at random - can it happen that the same set of dominoes yield different winning hands?
+Actually the game can last very few rounds - maybe the given Computer players are good enough already.

 Try including more strategy for KapShap computer player.

 Todo list:

- - Ho-hpai
  - Jjak-mat-chu-gi (3 classic pairs) + blind game variation(?)
+ - Tok (?): MahJong variation of Ho-hpai

+In progress:

+ - Ho-hpai, need to include points calculation

 Included games: